Table of contents

 This is one crucial aspect that can avoid possible risks in the first step.
 Segregating duties among people keeps them limited to their respective functions, and none gets complete access.
 In the case of critical tasks, break them into smaller ones and assign them to multiple people.
 This keeps every process and its associated IAM security functions independent from others.

-In case of any breach of a process, the threat scope remains limited to that particular process, leaving the rest of the system.
+If a process is breached, the threat scope remains limited to that particular process, leaving the rest of the system untouched.

 6) Generic Accounts

-Generic accounts are required in every organization to execute regular and common activities like training and testing.
+Every organization requires generic accounts to execute regular and everyday activities like training and testing.
 However, keeping them idle can lead to IAM security risks.
 Never assign admin rights to generic accounts, and delete the unused ones.

 It’s important to see strong passwords bind them to avoid breaches through default settings.
 Privileged Access Management (PAM) and PBAC can completely control generic accounts.